GracesGames/InteractiveTileMap/docs/documentation.md

 #### Actor Replacement Data

-- _Replacment Actor_: select the actor you want to replace the tile with from the actor drop down.
+- _Replacement Actor_: select the actor you want to replace the tile with from the actor drop down.

 - _Offset_: set an offset for the actor location, or leave at (0,0,0) if the tile location should be used.